effertz/arBlee_tutorial_testrun/README.md

 Build your application again and check how your character behaves.

 Now, we will add a **second animation**.
 This time, it will be an animation for walking.
-We will adapt the *PlacementIndicator* script so, that after the character is visible, the marker will disappear and a press on the screen will make the character walk.
+We will adapt the *PlacementIndicator* script so, that after the character is visible, the marker will disappear and a touch on the screen will make the character walk.

 1. Download a walk animation from Mixamo:
     1. Go back to the [Mixamo](https://www.mixamo.com/) web page.